victorjoh/valid-draughts-moves/README.md

 Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) and 2)
 [Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html).
-The first article is to review what TDD is and the second one is to understand what classicist TDD means by comparing it to mockist TDD.
+The first article is to review what TDD is and the second one is to understand what classicist TDD means by comparing it to mockist TDD (maybe we can try mockist TDD in the next Kata).

-Watch [Outside-In Classicist TDD by Sandro Mancuso - Mars Rover](https://www.youtube.com/watch?v=24vzFAvOzo0) to see how to use classist TDD in practice.
+Watch [Outside-In Classicist TDD by Sandro Mancuso - Mars Rover](https://www.youtube.com/watch?v=24vzFAvOzo0) to see how to use classicist TDD in practice.
 Also pay attention to the IDE shortcuts that he uses, maybe there is something worth picking up.

 Read through this README.

-Setup your environment, clone the repo and import it into your IDE, see sections at the bottom.
+Setup your environment, clone the repo and import it into your IDE.
+See sections at the bottom of this README for suggestions on how to do this.

 # Game rules